stephengold/Maud/README.md

 ### Views and models in the Editor Screen

 At startup, the Editor Screen displays a "scene" view of a single 3-D model:
-Jaime, from the jme3-testdata library.
+Jaime, from the jme3-testdata library, with no tools selected.

 ![screenshot](figures/fig01.png "Editor Screen at startup")